SHOWING 1 - 1 OF 1 RESULTS

 The NPSP offers free voluntary home visitation services that include pregnancy wellness, infant and child nutrition, parenting skills developmental screenings just to name a few.
 Enrollment involves a home or office visit which will include the completion of enrollment forms.
 Infant & Child CPR, breastfeeding support, infant massage, home childproofing and much more are offered.
 Program requirement to accomplish a minimum of 2 home visits per month.

-According to the Journal of Pediatrics February 2019 data, in the United States 95% of infant car seat have at least one major installation error.
+In the United States, more than half of all of all infant car seats have at least one major installation error.